Chart Color Schemes

 Yarralumla has seen population growth performance typically on par with national averages when looking at short and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, ACT Government's SA2 area projections with a 2022 base are adopted.
-By 2041, Yarralumla is projected to increase by 324 persons, an increase of 10.4% over the 17-year period.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+Based on projected demographic shifts, Yarralumla is expected to experience population growth just below the Australian median for statistical areas.
+By 2041, the population is projected to increase by 324 persons, representing a 10.4% rise over the 17-year period.

 Frequently Asked Questions - Population